eflautt/ga-data-science/lessons/lesson-6/readme.md

 **Check:** Are students able to explain how coefficients changed once all the weather situations were included?

-This model makes more sense, because we can more easily explain the variables _compared to_ the one we left out.
+This model makes more sense, because we can more easily explain the variables compared to the one we left out.
 For example, this suggests that a clear day (weathersit:1) on average brings in about 38 more riders hourly than a day with heavy snow.
 In fact, since the weather situations "degrade" in quality (1 is the nicest day, 4 is the worst), the coefficients now reflect that well.
-However at this point, there is still a lot of work to do, because weather on its own fails to explain ridership well at all.
+However at this point, there is still a lot of work to do, because weather on its own fails to explain ridership well.

 <a name="guided-practice4"></a>
 ## Guided Practice: Combining non-correlated features into a better model (15 mins)